-Crunchy leaves underfoot and a colourful canopy overhead.
-This tranquil shot comes from the Leeds & Liverpool Canal, which has seen over 200 autumns since it was first built.
+Glorious reflections and a colourful canopy overhead.
+The tranquil shot above comes from the Leeds & Liverpool Canal, which has seen over 200 autumns since it was first built.

 Next time you're out for a walk, keep an eye out for mushrooms.
 This time of year is the perfect opportunity to spot many types of fungi, which love the damp growing conditions and plant matter around our canals.